 Prepare in Advance

-- Obedience Training: Basic “Sit,” “Stay,” “Look” and “Leave it” commands mean you can nip that game of chase (which could pop her stitches) in the bud.
+- Obedience training: Basic “Sit,” “Stay,” “Look” and “Leave it” commands mean you can nip that game of chase (which could pop their stitches) in the bud.

-- Toilet on the Leash: Train your dog to be happy eliminating while on the leash.
-This is vital to stop your pup from chasing squirrels and especially important after orthopedic surgery.
+- Toilet on the leash: Train your dog to be happy eliminating while on the leash.
+This is vital to stop your dog from chasing squirrels and especially important after orthopedic surgery.

 What the Vet Can Do